 Introduction to Business Intelligence

-The course will outline the key concepts and tools needed to implement an effective business intelligence solution and improve your organisation's decision-making process.
+The course will outline the key concepts and tools you need to implement an effective business intelligence solution and improve your organisation's decision-making process.
 You will also gain the ability to easily present information and performance indicators combining multiple data sources.

 This course will introduce the key concepts of business intelligence, data integration, data warehousing, data virtualisation and data mining through a case study of a fictitious retail company, consisting of multiple branches, that aims to consolidate its view of the business, establish a consistent way of reporting on key performance indicators, and gain a competitive advantage by leveraging the power of data integration and analysis.